At libel trial, Depp blasts Amber Heard’s ‘sick’ abuse claim

 “Rage-filled violent incidents on planes were common with Amber,” he said in the written statement.

-Describing one incident in which Heard claims he hit her, Depp said the opposite was true.
+In court, Depp described one incident in which Heard claims he hit her.
+He said the opposite was true.

 “As things tended to do, (it) escalated and got physical, ending with a bit of assault.
 Ms. Heard struck me,” he said.